(L.D. Benson) B.D. Parfitt, Systematic Botany 5(4): 416, 1980

 Flowers are yellow and may have a style swollen at the midpoint.
 The pericarp is more slender than in O. curvospina.
 Areoles are few on the fruit.
 The ovary apex at anthesis is about 1.5 cm across.

 Parfitt (1980) reported that O. martiniana is superficially similar to O. curvospina but is distinguished by its style shape and other characters.
 For instance, O. martiniana is a shorter plant at about 60 cm.
 See original description by Parfitt.
 O. martiniana is tetraploid.

 Dave Ferguson writes:

-I hope to look at the type specimen of Opuntia martiniana sometime because Benson seems to have used the name for different plants, and the proper use of the name hinges on what the type specimen really is.
-Benson seems to have been re-describing Opuntia gilvescens, and most of his published photos are of that species (some of the color photos are of other species, likely all O. phaeacantha).
+We have not examined the type specimen for this species, but Benson seems to have used the name for different plants.
+The proper use of the name hinges on what the type specimen really is.
+Benson seems to have been redescribing Opuntia gilvescens, and most of his published photos are of that species (some of the color photos are of other species, likely all O. phaeacantha).
 None of Benson’s photos are of the plant that Pinkava and Parfitt called Opuntia martiniana.
-It strikes me as odd that Benson would misinterpret his own species, but it’s possible.
-In theory the type specimen should match his photos and should be O. gilvescens.
+It seems odd that Benson would misinterpret his own species, but it’s possible.
+It seems that the type specimen should match his photos and should be O. gilvescens.